cloudify-cosmo/getcloudify.org/source/guide/3.2/getting-started-deploy-blueprint-locally.md

 cfy local init --blueprint-path /path/to/nodecellar-clone/cloudify-nodecellar-example/local-blueprint.yaml

 # execute install workflow. in this example we do not require an inputs file, but you can add one.
-cfy local execute -w install [-i inputs.yaml]
+cfy local execute -w install

 {%endhighlight%}